flowel1/apache-beam-python/README.md

 ```
 Finally, installing the **Google Cloud SDK** will enable you to transfer files to Google Cloud Storage using the ```gsutil``` command in the command prompt.

+If you have no prior experience with Apache Beam, we recommend reading the [Apache Beam Python SDK Quickstart](https://beam.apache.org/get-started/quickstart-py/]) and the related examples and documentation in order to familiarize with the basic concepts.

 ### Pipeline definition and submission

 The Python script containing the pipeline definition and execution call can be written locally using any development environment (like Spyder).
 In the execution call, you must specify whether you want the pipeline to be executed locally on your computer (option ```runner = DirectRunner```) or in Google Dataflow (option ```runner = DataflowRunner```).
 Local execution only makes sense for testing and bug fixing and should be launched on just a small subset of the available data (perhaps one or two Avro files), since a personal laptop would most likely take ages to run the whole job or not make it at all - which is the reason why we borrow Google's resources instead.

-The pipeline definition can be contained in a single script with the following structure:
+The pipeline definition is contained in a single script with the following structure:
 ```python
 import argparse
 import apache_beam as beam